realivanivani/realivanivani.github.io/_posts/2025-03-03-ab-testing.md

 ### A/B Testing: Breaking It Down

-At its core, A/B testing is a straightforward yet powerful method for comparing two or more versions of a webpage, app, or feature to determine which performs better based on a predefined metric.
-It operates like a controlled experiment, where a single variable is altered, and its impact on user behavior is measured.

 #### Understanding Control and Treatment Groups

 Every A/B test revolves around two key groups: